πŸ“©Sending Transactions on Solana

 Summary

 Want to go deeper?
-We cover all fundamentals in this blog post if you prefer to optimize transactions yourself.
+We cover all fundamentals in this blog post.

 Staked Connections